-Begin your tour of the valley by exploring McMinnville.
-Start at Hotel Oregon's art-filled pub for some homemade biscuits with gravy or a fluffy omelet.
-Stop by the McMinnville Downtown Association for a printed walking map that identifies the significance of the Historical District's Third Street buildings.
-Then spend the morning poking around McMinnville's many shops and galleries.
-If the season is right, the McMinnville Farmers' Market may be in full swing, offering a chance to witness the valley's harvest and rub shoulders with area chefs stocking up for their fine regional restaurants.
+Begin your valley tour by exploring McMinnville, a mid-sized town in the northern valley.
+Start the day at McMenamins Hotel Oregon's art-filled pub for homemade biscuits with gravy or a fluffy omelet, then stop by the McMinnville Downtown Association for a printed walking map that identifies the significance of the Historical District's Third Street buildings.
+From there, spend the morning poking around McMinnville's many delightful shops and galleries.
+And if the season is right, the McMinnville Farmers Market may be in full swing, offering a chance to witness the valley's harvest and letting you rub shoulders with area chefs stocking their kitchens for the night.

 * Willamette Valley image courtesy of the Willamette Valley Visitors Association.
-Youngberg Hill © Frank Barnett Photography.